MadPatrick/somfy/README.md

 ![Domoticz - Devices_613_LightEdit](https://user-images.githubusercontent.com/81873830/206902008-46de4127-313e-4c0a-ba2a-3c729762734a.png)

 ## Update the plugin:
+When there an update of the plugin you can easlily do an update by:
 ```
 cd domoticz/plugins/somfy
 git pull
 ```
-And then either restart Domoticz or update theplugin on the Hardware page.
+And then either restart Domoticz or update the plugin on the Hardware page.

 # used information:
 - Web API description Tahoma: https://tahomalink.com/enduser-mobile-web/enduserAPI/doc